raspberry-soft/raspberry-soft.github.io/README.md

 A CG illustration event is a special case.
 The differences are:
 - Sprite images don't appear.
 All characters and expressions comes from the illustration and thus vary.
 - The CG events are planned and agreed ahead of time.
 If available, you'll have the actual image files.
 If not, I'll describe it to you.
-- When writing an event, the main character should describe the image presented to him.
 - Use `scene cg <event name> <variation>` to begin the scene:
 - Use `show cg <variation>` to switch between expressions or any other variation.
 Note that the `event name` is no longer needed.